Key takeaways:

 These days, multifamily residents demand tech-powered apartment amenities.
 Recognizing that these systems can’t meet that demand, some access control providers have started adding cameras to their tele entry systems.

-Adding a camera to a telephone entry model improves security at the building by offering residents a way to see visitors in addition to speaking with them.
+Adding a camera to a telephone entry model improves security at the building by offering residents a way to see visitors and speak with them.
 A modern telephone entry systems with camera offers in-unit hardware with screens to display video footage.
 Others have started developing mobile apps where residents can view video footage of visitors from their smartphones.

 Wireless telephone entry systems